- Tracks how Washington is doing in achieving priority outcomes

 Washington state government has a long history of leading the charge in public-sector performance improvement.
 Leadership engagement and ongoing investment in performance management systems and tools reflects a state government culture committed to delivering better results.

-Results Washington built on the nationally-recognized GMAP program and used IdeaScale, a cloud-based innovation management platform, to gather public input on what should be measured and what mattered most to citizens.
+Results Washington is the current version of the Washington's performance management system.
+I was built on the nationally-recognized GMAP program and used IdeaScale, a cloud-based innovation management platform, to gather public input on what should be measured and what mattered most to citizens.
 Discussions were also held statewide with stakeholders to gather feedback.
 Five goal areas were developed out of this work:

 - World-Class Education